JCI Boholana Kisses chapter members in Tagbilaran City, Bohol

 Chapter Overview

-JCI Boholana Kisses is a dynamic local organization under Junior Chamber International (JCI), composed of empowered women leaders who are committed to creating positive change in their communities.
-Guided by the values of leadership, service, and collaboration, the organization serves as a platform where women can develop their skills, expand their networks, and contribute meaningfully to society.
+JCI Boholana Kisses is a dynamic local organization under Junior Chamber International (JCI), composed of empowered women and LGBTQ+ leaders who are committed to creating positive change in their communities.
+Guided by the values of leadership, service, and collaboration, the organization serves as an inclusive platform where women and LGBTQ+ individuals can develop their skills, expand their networks, and contribute meaningfully to society.

 As a member-driven organization, JCI Boholana Kisses actively implements community development projects, leadership training, and social initiatives that aim to uplift individuals and inspire responsible citizenship.
 Through these programs, members are given opportunities to grow as leaders while addressing real needs within the community.